 - Let the frame’s base bar rest flat on the carpet

-Caution: May void warranty on some desks.
+Note: May void warranty on some desks.
 Check manufacturer guidelines first.

-Option 3: Chair Mat or Hard Floor Protector
+Option 3: Hard Floor Chair Mat

 The Physics of Height and Wobble